nonomal/Olares/docs/manual/larepass/manage-olares.md

 ### Set Wi-Fi via Bluetooth

 If you can't connect your Olares to a wired network during activation, or if Olares is on a different wired network than your phone, LarePass won't be able to find it.
 This can prevent you from completing activation or device management.
-In such cases, use the **Bluetooth network configuration** feature to connect your Olares to your phone's Wi-Fi network.
+In such cases, use the **Bluetooth network setup** feature to connect your Olares to your phone's Wi-Fi network.
  ![Bluetooth network](/images/manual/larepass/bluetooth-network.png)

-1. On the **Olares not found** page, tap the **Bluetooth network configuration** option.
-LarePass will use your phone's Bluetooth to scan for the nearby Olares device that match your current Olares ID.
+1. On the **Olares not found** page, tap the **Bluetooth network setup** option.
+LarePass will use your phone's Bluetooth to scan for the nearby Olares device.
-2. When your device is found, tap **Network configuration**.
+2. When your device appears in the list, tap **Network setup**.
-3. From the list of wireless networks available to your Olares, tap the Wi-Fi network your phone is connected to.
+3. Select the Wi-Fi network your phone is currently connected to.
 If it's password-protected, enter the password and tap **Confirm**.

     ::: tip Note
-    If you select a Wi-Fi network different from your phone's, LarePass will still be unable to recognize your Olares device after it connects.
+    If you select a Wi-Fi network different from the one your phone is on, LarePass won't be able to detect your Olares device after it connects.
     :::

-4. Olares will begin the network switching process.
-You'll see a success message when it's complete.
+4. Olares will start switching the network.Once the process is complete, a success message will appear.
 If you return to the Bluetooth network setup page, you'll see that Olares' IP address has changed to your phone's Wi-Fi subnet.
    ::: tip Note
    The process takes longer if your Olares was activated earlier as the network switch affects more services.
    :::
-5. Go back to the device scan page, and you will now be able to discover your Olares device.
+5. Go back to the device scan page and tap **Discover nearby Olares** to find your device.
 You can now proceed with [device activation](activate-olares.md) or device management as instructed in this document.

 ## Uninstall Olares